FederatedAI/KubeFATE/docs/FATE_Upgrade.md

 ```

 ### Backup the Mysql database
 Before any upgrade, we should back up the database.
 Currently, KubeFATE doesn't support back up the database automatically.
-This need to be done
-by the mysqldump tool manually.
+This need to be done by the mysqldump tool manually.
 In the future this could be another feature of KubeFATE.

-There are a lot of ways to do the backup work, in this example, we do that in the mysql pod:
+There are several ways to do the backup work, in this example, we do that in the mysql pod:

 ```
 $ k exec -it mysql-77f95d4844-8dfjj -n fate-9999 bash